-Prior to implementation, ensure water control structures are in proper working order.
+DDOCDAM Prior to implementation, ensure water control PROGRAM structures are in proper working order.
+Prior to implementation, meet with NRCS to review results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wild life habitat conditions.
+Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan.
+During implementation, follow the Wildlife Habitat Management Plan including opening / closing water control structures as specified in order to hold water at the proper time and at the proper depth.
+During implementation, maintain a field log to include: Crops grown and the harvest date for the crops grown on the applicable acres; Date/time the water control structure was closed; Date/time the water control structure was closed; Date/time of each field visit and observed water levels or percent holding capacity and average water depths; Date/time when the water control structures were opened; Digital photographs documenting the condition of the structures and the habitat provided.
+After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria. implemented to meet sheerid.
+NR CS Will: As needed, provide additional technical assistance to the participant.

-- Prior to implementation, meet with NRCS to review results of the wildlife habitat assessment conducted by NRCS and discuss range of management alternatives that would improve wildlife habitat conditions. - Prior to implementation, meet with NRCS to obtain and review the Wildlife Habitat Management Plan. - During implementation, follow the Wildlife Habitat Management Plan including opening / closing water control structures as specified in order to hold water at the proper time and at the proper depth. - During implementation, maintain a field log to include: - Crops grown and the harvest date for the crops grown on the applicable acres; - Date/time the water control structure was closed; - Date/time of each field visit and observed water levels or percent holding capacity and average water depths; - Date/time when the water control structures were opened; - Digital photographs documenting the condition of the structures and the habitat provided. - After implementation, provide the field log to NRCS for review to verify enhancement was implemented to meet criteria.
+Prior to implementation, verify this enhancement will be app lied to cropland acres with level fields capable of helding 8 to 18 inches of water in early spring, cap retain that leveed fields capable of holding 8 to 18 inches of water in early spring, can retain that water until July 31 and will have less than 25 percent woody cover.

-- As needed, provide additional technical assistance to the participant. - Prior to implementation, verify this enhancement will be applied to cropland acres with leveed fields capable of holding 8 to 18 inches of water in early spring, can retain that water until July 31 and will have less than 25 percent woody cover. - Prior to implementation, assess habitat condition using the Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of
+Prior to implementation, assess habitat condition using the Wildlife Habitat Evaluation Guide to calculate current WHEG score and anticipated WHEG score after implementation of